Yaremi18/bookmark-manager/README.md

 ### First time setup

-You must to have a file in the root, named **.env.local** with the next variables:
+You must to have a file in the root, named **.env** with the next variables:

 ```
 PORT=3000